coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 The following steps pertain to in-app purchasing on __Android__.

 1. Start by setting up your Google merchant account and link it to the [Google Play Developer Console](https://play.google.com/apps/publish/). <nobr>In-app</nobr> purchases will __not__ work until these steps are cleared, and you won't get an error message reporting so.
 Please see [here](https://support.google.com/payments/merchant/answer/7161426) for detailed instructions.

 2. While still in console, create a new app and fill out all of the information needed for publishing the app&nbsp;&mdash; note,&nbsp;however, that some details don't need to be final for simply testing <nobr>in-app</nobr> purchasing.

 3. Configure your <nobr>in-app</nobr> purchases (products).
 This task is beyond the scope of this guide, so please see Google's [Administering In-App Billing](https://developer.android.com/google/play/billing/billing_admin.html) guide for further assistance.

-4. On the Solar2D side, integrate the [Google Billing][plugin.google-iap-billing] plugin by adding an entry into the `plugins` table of the project's `build.settings` file:
+4. On the Solar2D side, integrate the [Google Billing][plugin.google-iap-billing-v2] plugin by adding an entry into the `plugins` table of the project's `build.settings` file:

 <div class="code-indent">